-Studies involving sports with focus on jumping have shown that a low volume of in-season training with flywheel squats significantly increases jumping ability without increasing the risk of tendinopathy (Gúal et al 2015).
-While change of direction performance has been strongly linked to eccentric strength in a study involving elite female basketball athletes (Spiteri et al 2014).
+Studies involving sports with a focus on jumping have shown that a low volume of in-season training with flywheel squats significantly increases jumping ability without increasing the risk of tendinopathy (Gúal et al 2015).
+While the change of direction performance has been strongly linked to eccentric strength in a study involving elite female basketball athletes (Spiteri et al 2014).

 The Exxentric Harness reduces a lot of the torque and stress on the lower back which is a problem for tall athletes due to the long moment arms.
 Easy and safe to perform and monitor in a team setting.
-Moreover, athletes with injured arms, fingers or shoulders can still maintain their resistance training program either with the aforementioned Harness or a Hip Belt.
+Moreover, athletes with injured arms, fingers, or shoulders can still maintain their resistance training program either with the aforementioned Harness or a Hip Belt.

 - James Harden’s Hidden Athleticism and How the kBox Improves Basketball Performance

 - Are You Doing Enough to Keep Your Team Healthy?

 Contact us for a discussion about the applications of flywheel training in your field.